-The rest of the assets are monitored directly by the Trustees and relate to investments in Diversified Portfolio for Charities ("DPFC") with a value of ± 5.6 million, reporting a $\pm 122,000$ gain in the period.
-Income of $\pm 330,000$ for the year is attributable to investments in DPFC.
+The rest of the assets are monitored directly by the Trustees and relate to investments in Diversified Portfolio for Charities ("DPFC") which had proven resilient in the year, with its value closing at £5.7 million, reporting a £96,000 gain in the period.
+Income of £322,000 for the year is attributable to investments in DPFC.